JuanHernandezMorani/pyhelper/README.md

 ## 📖 Overview

-Helper is a comprehensive Python toolkit designed to simplify common data handling, visualization, and utility tasks.
+PyHelper is a comprehensive Python toolkit designed to simplify common data handling, visualization, and utility tasks.
 It provides:

 - Statistical analysis functions
 - Data visualization tools